We understand that you may have a lot of questions about Indigo Gender Service. We want to make sure you have the answers and information you need.

 No, Indigo is an NHS service, and we are free to access for those who are eligible for NHS treatment.

-If you think you are eligible, but you haven’t yet heard from us, you will be able to contact us and check your eligibility for the service.
+If you think you are eligible for Indigo and either haven’t yet heard from us or are unsure, you will be able to contact us and check your eligibility for the service.
 You can email us at hello@indigogenderservice.uk or call us on 0161 710 1196.
+When you contact us please provide as many details as possible - including your full name, DOB, NHS Number, we will then advise you of the next steps.

 If any of your details have changed then please fill out the change of details form found on our homepage.